PaperFanz/laser/readme.md

 NOTE: This project is not yet complete.
 Here are the things that still need to be implemented:

 1. ~~Generating the symbol table~~ Completed 12/21/2018
-2. Generating the list file (maybe unecessary?)
+2. Generating the binary file	*in progress*
-3. Generating the binary file	*in progress*
+3. Generating the hex file		*in progress*
-4. Generating the hex file		*in progress*
+4. Generating the list file
 5. Generating the object file

 I've got a lot of work to do.
 Good thing winter break is forever.